John La Farge: Early life

 La Farge was born in New York City to wealthy French parents, Jean Frédéric "John Frederick" La Farge and Louise Joséphine "Louisa" La Farge (née Binsse de Saint-Victor), and was raised bilingually.
 As a child, he and his brothers produced a handmade magazine in French entitled Le Chinois.

 His interest in art began during his studies at Mount St. Mary's University in Maryland and St. John's College (now Fordham University) in New York.
 He studied law.
-His first visit to Paris, France, in 1856 stimulated him to study painting with Thomas Couture, and become acquainted with an artistic and literary social circle.
+His first visit to Paris in 1856 induced him to study painting with Thomas Couture, and become acquainted with an artistic and literary social circle.
 La Farge's earliest drawings and landscapes showed marked originality, especially in the handling of color values.

 La Farge returned from Europe in October 1857, which ended his relationship with Couture.
 He returned to continue his law studies although, in his own words, at the same time "stealing as much time as I could for some of my new friends, the painters and architects."
 These included William James Stillman, George Henry Boughton, and members of the second generation of the Hudson River School.
 These circumstances changed with the death of his father in June 1858: the pressure to attend law school was gone, and there was a significant inheritance which gave him the freedom to take studio space in the newly created Tenth Street Studio Building at 51 West 10th Street in Greenwich Village.
 The building's communal spaces for artists set the conditions for social networking; its central atrium and traditional Saturday receptions were important in the careers of its tenants, and to the artistic reputation of the Village.
 Its architect Richard Morris Hunt recommended that La Farge study under his brother William Morris Hunt in Newport, Rhode Island.
 The artist Hunt was also a product of Couture's atelier.